kelnetic/uyghur-chatbot/README.md

 - Use Pinecone's Canopy framework to handle embedding, retrieval, and chatting
 - Use Streamlit to build a simple frontend view
 - Host on Huggingface Spaces

+## How to run the server locally:
+- Run `docker compose up --build`.
+The build configurations are contained in the Docker compose file.